 How It Works

 Participants get an airtight bin and compostable liners to help keep everything tidy.
 After collection, The Compost Crew gives the bin a quick cleaning, replaces the compostable liner and takes the food waste to a composting facility where it is turned into a high-quality soil amendment.
-Participants are rewarded with free finished compost each spring.
+Participants are rewarded with free finished compost each spring (you must opt-in with The Compost Crew to receive the free finished compost.)

 What Food Waste is Collected

-Unlike “vegan” compost programs, this service includes an expanded list of food scraps including meats, seafood, dairy, compostable plastics, pizza boxes, wax paper, etc. Visit our contractor's website for a detailed list.
+Unlike “vegan” compost programs, this service includes an expanded list of food scraps including meats, seafood, dairy, compostable plastics, pizza boxes (only greasy part), wax paper, etc. Visit our contractor’s website for a detailed list.

 Food scraps, spoiled food, food-soiled paper – collectively known as organics or organic waste – comprise around 25% of the waste inside an average Falls Church resident’s trash cart.